 Soffits are the boards underneath the part of the roof that juts out from the sides.
 Soffits are another perfect candidate for plastic building materials because they can get weathered (though not nearly as much as fascia boards).

-Additionally, soffits tend to collect lots of insect-borne gunk: spider webs, cocoons, wasp's nests, etc. It's advantageous to have soffits made of waterproof materials such as PVC so that you can spray them down annually.
+Soffits tend to collect lots of insect-borne gunk: spider webs, cocoons, wasp's nests, etc. It's advantageous to have soffits made of waterproof materials such as PVC so that you can spray them down annually.

 03 of 03

 House corners get beat up in two distinct ways.
 First, like fascia boards, they are vertically-exposed to weather.
-But at least fascia boards are elevated from the ground at least 8 feet; house corners, since they run the height of a house, are both elevated and ground-level.
+At least fascia boards are elevated from the ground at least 8 feet; house corners, since they run the height of a house, are both elevated and ground-level.
 Drip and mud splatter continually strike house corners.
 Secondly, corners get physical abuse: lawn mowers, rakes, brooms, wheelbarrows, children.